 Growth Hacking is considered to be the in thing in the digital landscape with companies solely relying on it for success.
 And it is no surprise that they are getting favorable results.
-Google Trends show that the search for words like Growth Hack and Growth Hack Marketing has been on rise over the past 5 years.
+Google Trends shows that the search for words like Growth Hacks and Growth Hack Marketing has been on rise over the past 5 years.

-Many notable marketers also support the idea of growth hacking because it helps startups with limited budget reach the potential customer and drive more sales.
+Many notable marketers also support the idea of growth hacking because it helps startups with limited budget reach the potential customer and increase sales.
 And it all begins with the hustle of spreading the word.

 #1 Guest Blogging

-Now, we can't stress much on its importance, can we?
-It's been established that getting quality traffic and creating brand influence are really important when it comes to growing your business, and guest blogging helps you achieve just that.
+The first of our growth hacks is guest blogging.
+Now, we can’t stress much on its importance, can we?
+It’s been established that getting quality traffic and creating brand influence are really important when it comes to growing your business, and guest blogging helps you achieve just that.
 Buffer, a social media scheduling app, managed to grow its customer base from 0 to 100 K when its co-founder, Leo Widrich, wrote around 150 guest posts in 9 months.
-Blogging websites like ShoutmeLoud, Hubspot, Outbrain are some sites which accept guest blog posts and get you the exposure you wish for.
+Blogging websites like ShoutmeLoud, Hubspot, Outbrain, Northcutt are some sites which accept guest blog posts and get you the exposure you wish for.

 #2 Interactive Content